 - Allow extra time for a health screening when you arrive.
-At our hospitals, additional temperature checks are being conducted at each entrance.
+At our hospitals, we will take your temperature and ask additional screening questions at each entrance.

 Please wear your face covering over your mouth and nose at all times and maintain a safe six-foot distance from others to the greatest extent possible.
 You may notice extensive safety precautions in waiting areas and other public spaces, including:

 - Furniture rearranged or removed to promote social distancing

 - Floor markers to guide you in maintaining a safe, six-foot distance from others

 - Safety messages posted as a reminder to all